-ELISA is based on the specific interaction between an antigen and an antibody.
-It uses an enzyme as a marker to generate a detectable signal, often a color, which is proportional to the amount of the targeted substance present in the sample.
-ELISA is widely used for its sensitivity, specificity, and ability to analyze a large number of samples simultaneously.
+ELISA (Enzyme-Linked Immunosorbent Assay) is an immunological diagnostic method used to detect and quantify specific substances, such as antibodies or antigens, in a biological sample.
+This technique relies on the particular interaction between an antigen and an antibody.
+It uses an enzyme as a marker to generate a detectable signal (often a color change), which is proportional to the amount of the targeted substance present.
+ELISA is widely used in the diagnosis of infectious diseases, thanks to its high sensitivity, specificity, and ability to process large numbers of samples simultaneously.

 Our expertise in ELISA

-At BioSellal, our team of experts is dedicated to the development, optimization, and validation of ELISA kits to meet today's diagnostic needs.
-Our ELISA reagents are designed to offer both sensitive and specific detection of antibodies to pathogens of interest in different animal species.
+At BioSellal, we offer our customers in-depth expertise in the development, optimization, and validation of ELISA kits, to meet today's diagnostic needs.
+Our ELISA reagents are designed to ensure both sensitive and specific detection of antibodies to pathogens of interest, depending on the animal species.
 These diagnostic tools are essential for the control of infectious diseases in herds.

 PRACTICAL